KuiKui/Baseboard/README.md

-Basebard is a dashboard for team managment working with Basecamp.
+Baseboard is a dashboard for team managment working with Basecamp.
 Test